 6. Impact on Brain Chemistry

-Trauma alters the brain’s neurochemistry, particularly in areas governing stress response and reward pathways.
+Trauma alters the brain’s neurochemistry, particularly in areas that govern the stress response and reward pathways.

 - Substance use may exploit these changes, creating a feedback loop where the brain craves the temporary relief provided by substances.